Mariannette Miller-Meeks: 2020

 Miller-Meeks ran to represent Iowa's 2nd congressional district again in 2020, following Loebsack's retirement.
 She won the June 2 Republican primary election, defeating former Illinois Congressman Bobby Schilling.

-During the COVID-19 pandemic, Miller-Meeks said she "practices social distancing, wears a mask in public and sanitizes her hands" but does not support face mask mandates.

-Miller-Meeks faced the Democratic nominee, former state Senator Rita Hart, in the November general election.
-After Loebsack announced his retirement, journalists and election forecasters labeled the 2nd congressional district a swing district.
+She faced the Democratic nominee, former state Senator Rita Hart, in the November general election.
 The initial count in the election showed Miller-Meeks with a 47 vote victory.
 Hart asked for a recount which shrunk the lead to just 6 votes, which was certified by the State Canvassing Board.
-The Iowa Board of Canvass certified the result.

 Hart chose not to contest the results in the courts because there was insufficient time.
-The election was not certified until November 30th and election challenges in Iowa had to be completed by Dec.
-8th.
+The election was not certified until November 30 and election challenges in Iowa had to be completed by December 8.

-Hart contested the certified result through a petition with the Committee on House Administration under the 1969 Federal Contested Elections Act, which sets forth procedures for contesting state election results in the House under the Constitution.
+Hart instead contested the certified result through a petition with the Committee on House Administration under the 1969 Federal Contested Elections Act, which sets forth procedures for contesting state election results in the House under the Constitution.
 In her petition, Hart contended that 22 legally cast votes were not counted.
 Had they been counted, per her petition, she would have won the race by nine votes.
 House Speaker Nancy Pelosi provisionally seated Miller-Meeks on January 3, 2021, pending adjudication of Hart's petition.
 The Committee on House Administration reviewed Hart's petition, and Pelosi claimed the House had the authority to expel Miller-Meeks, but on March 31, Hart withdrew her challenge.

+During the campaign, which took place amid the COVID-19 pandemic, Miller-Meeks said she "practices social distancing, wears a mask in public and sanitizes her hands" but does not support face mask mandates.